 Our management, with the participation of our chief executive officer and chief financial officer, evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act) as of June 30, 2004.

-As part of the evaluation we considered the report to our audit committee by our independent auditors, Deloitte & Touche, LLP, of a "material weakness" and a "reportable condition" under standards established by the American Institute of Certified Public Accountants regarding certain elements of our system of internal controls.
-Our independent auditors noted a material weakness with respect to our accounting for income taxes, due to errors in the computations of the provision for sales taxes, the domestic and foreign provision for income taxes, and the computation and classification of deferred income taxes.
-They also cited a reportable condition with respect to our property record-keeping processes that did not constitute a material weakness.
+As part of this evaluation as of September 13, 2004, when we originally filed our Annual Report on Form 10-K for the fiscal year ended June 30, 2004, our management considered a report, provided under interim standards established by the Public Company Accounting Oversight Board ("PCAOB") regarding certain elements of our system of internal controls, made in September 2004 to our board's audit committee by our independent registered public accounting firm, Deloitte & Touche LLP, of a "material weakness" with respect to our controls and procedures involving accounting for taxes.
+Deloitte & Touche LLP noted errors in (a) our computations of the provision for sales taxes, (b) our computations of the domestic and foreign provision for income taxes, and (c) our computation and classification of deferred income taxes.
+Deloitte & Touche LLP also noted a "reportable condition" with respect to our property record-keeping processes that did not constitute a material weakness.
+This material weakness and reportable condition were previously disclosed in our Annual Report on Form 10-K as originally filed with the SEC on September 13, 2004.
+Reportable conditions under the